Michael Benabib

 Michael Benabib is an American portrait photographer, known for his portraits of David Bowie, Tupac Shakur, Sean Combs, and Keith Richards among others.
 Notable portrait photography of public figures include Bill Clinton, Alan Dershowitz and Loretta Lynch.
-His work has appeared in publications including Vanity Fair, Vogue, GQ, Rolling Stone, Vibe, ESPN magazine, The Wall Street Journal, The New York Times, NPR and Newsweek.
+His work has appeared in publications including Vanity Fair, Vogue, GQ, Rolling Stone, Vibe, ESPN The Magazine, The Wall Street Journal, The New York Times, NPR and Newsweek.
 His work was included to photography collections on display by The Smithsonian and MoMa.

 Hip-hop photography

 In the 1980s, Michael freelanced with Rush Management and Def Jam Records; his photography of musicians include Rakim, LL Cool J, Public Enemy, DJ Jazzy Jeff & The Fresh Prince, among many others.

 In 2007, Watson-Guptill Publications and Billboards Books published “In Ya Grill: The Faces Of Hip-Hop” the hip-hop photography of Michael Benabib and text by Bill Adler.

 Career

-In 1995, his editorial photography assignments for magazines include The New York Times Magazine, Newsweek, Rolling Stone, Adweek, Forbes, ESPN Magazine, and Bloomberg Markets Magazine.
+In 1995, his editorial photography assignments for magazines include The New York Times Magazine, Newsweek, Rolling Stone, Adweek, Forbes, ESPN The Magazine, and Bloomberg Markets.

 In 1997, his editorial magazine photography led to advertising assignments for brands including Heineken, Nissan, Sprite, Lugz, PETA and Planned Parenthood.

-In the early 2000s, his assignments include Forbes Life Magazine and Fortune 500 companies such as American Express, CitiBank and Pfizer, among others.
+In the early 2000s, his assignments include Forbes Life and Fortune 500 companies such as American Express, CitiBank and Pfizer, among others.